-Your child’s doctor may request a sleep study to help diagnose a sleep disorder, or a condition related to sleep.
+A sleep study, also called a polysomnogram, is a way to monitor someone’s muscles, brain and breathing while they sleep.
+Your child’s doctor may request a sleep study to help diagnose a sleep disorder or another condition related to sleep.

 Our Sleep Centers are designed for quiet and comfort, with a highly trained team and the very latest in sleep monitoring equipment.
-Our technologists are friendly, calming and experienced with children.
-They will do everything possible to make sure your child is comfortable during the study.
-The results of your child’s study will be scored by a technologist, and then interpreted by a physician.
-They will also be shared with your child’s referring doctor.
+The results of your child’s study will be scored by a technologist, interpreted by a physician and shared with your child’s referring doctor.
 CHOC specialists such as pulmonologists, neurologists, otolaryngologists (ENT) and psychologists may also be involved in your child’s care.

 The technologist will always be in the room next to yours.
 He or she will watch your child’s every breath, movement and brainwave using video monitoring and state-of-the-art equipment including:

 • EEG, to monitor brain activity.
 Our EEG technology is compatible with long-term monitoring equipment, in case a more comprehensive EEG is needed.

 • EMG, to monitor muscle activity